mttjhn/alfred-bunch/README.md

 3. Click on the "Configure workflow and variables" button.
 4. Add the path to your Bunches folder in Workflow Environment Variables:
     - `bunchLocation`: `/Users/yourname/bunches`
+5. (Optional) Change bunch toggle to true if you want the Alfred Workflow to open/close the bunch based on the bunches state
+    - `bunchToggle`: `true`
 5. Click "Save"

 ## Usage